Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

-where the inequality invokes \eqref{eq-barC} and the definition of $d^*$.
+where the inequality invokes \eqref{eq-barC}, the monotonicity of $C_{k,T}$ in both its subscripts, and the definition of $d^*$.
 Therefore, the probability that $(G,\poiss^{G,T})$ $\delt$-dissociates is greater than or equal to the probability that $G$ fails to percolate with respect to a standard site percolation in which each vertex is independently removed with probability $p_{\delt,T}$.
 For any $T < \infty$, $\lim_{\delt \to 0} p_{\delt,T} = 1$, but as is well known, the critical probability (i.e., the probability $p_c$ such that $G$ fails to percolate a.s. when vertices are independently removed with probability $p > p_c$) is strictly less than 1 (see \cite[Equation (0.3)]{GriSta98}).
 Thus, for all $T$, there exists a sufficiently small $\delt$ such that $(G,\poiss^{G,T})$ $\delt$-dissociates a.s.
 By Definition \ref{findis:decom}, this shows that $G$ is finitely dissociable. \end{proof}

-\ind As demonstrated in Appendix \ref{illpf}, even Markovian IPS with very regular jump rate functions, finite dissociability and well-posedness can fail on some graphs.
+As demonstrated in Appendix \ref{illpf}, even for Markovian IPS with very regular jump rate functions, finite dissociability, and well-posedness can fail on some graphs.